Counseling Degrees and Programs in Wisconsin

 Concordia University Wisconsin

-Concordia University Wisconsin offers a Master of Science in Education (MSEd) that is available in an online format or in a face-to-face cohort style with tracks in Professional Counseling and School Counseling.
-The MSEd in Professional Counseling is a 60-credit degree that meets Wisconsin educational requirements for the Licensed Professional Counselor (LPC) license.
-Depending on the coursework taken, students in the MSEd program may also meet the educational requirements to become a Substance Abuse Counselor (SAC) in Wisconsin.
-Students in the MSEd in School Counseling degree take 45-48 credits and are eligible to become school counselors in Wisconsin upon graduation.
-Online students are able to complete most coursework through distance methods, although group counseling courses may require a face-to-face component.
+Concordia University Wisconsin offers a Master of Science in Education (MSEd) that is available in an online format with tracks in Professional Counseling Licensure and School Counseling Licensure.
+The Professional Counseling track is a 60-credit degree that meets Wisconsin educational requirements for the Licensed Professional Counselor In Training (LPC-IT) license.
+Depending on the coursework, students in the Professional Counseling program may also meet the educational requirements to become Substance Abuse Counselors in Training (SACITs) in Wisconsin.
+Students interested in ministry may also choose to add on a 15-credit Christian Counseling Certificate.
+The School Counseling track comprises 45 credits and graduates are eligible to become school counselors in Wisconsin upon graduation.
+Students without a teaching license must complete three additional credits in classroom management.
+Both tracks in the program are offered online in eight-week sessions throughout the year, with new students able to enroll at the beginning of any session.
+Both tracks do require two in-person courses designed to enhance student learning with face-to-face time with peers and faculty.

 University of Wisconsin-Stout

-The University of Wisconsin-Stout (UW-Stout) offers online study options for CACREP-accredited Master of Science (MS) in Rehabilitation Counseling degree.
-Students have the option to attend classes on-campus or attend the same classes virtually through the online portal.
-The program teaches students how to provide counseling services to clients with a diverse range of disabilities and needs and meets state educational requirements for the Licensed Professional Counselor (LPC) license.
-UW-Stout also offers numerous on-campus counseling degrees, including a Bachelor of Science (BS) in Rehabilitation Services; a CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling; an MS in Marriage and Family Therapy; and an MS in School Counseling.
+The University of Wisconsin-Stout (UW-Stout) offers an online Master of Science (MS) in Rehabilitation Counseling degree.
+The program consists of 60 credits and teaches students how to provide counseling services to clients with a diverse range of abilities and needs.
+Classes are designed for students to access at the most convenient time, with regular virtual communication with instructors and classmates.
+UW-Stout hosts a required virtual two-day orientation for all online students to review how to access online resources.
+The Rehabilitation Counseling program meets state educational requirements for the Licensed Professional Counselor (LPC) license.
+UW-Stout also offers numerous on-campus counseling degrees, including a Bachelor of Science (BS) in Rehabilitation Services; a CACREP-accredited Master of Science (MS) in Clinical Mental Health Counseling; a COAMFTE-accredited MS in Marriage and Family Therapy; and an MS in School Counseling.

 References: